bbauska/W3Cx-3of5/README.md

 Select several files, open, and look at the preview directly in the page.

-So, here, I just read the files using the File API, I read them as what we call data URL and I created some img elements we added in the page.
+Here, I just read the files using the File API, I read them as what we call data URL and I created some img elements we added in the page.

 First, before writing the application, I want to talk a little bit about data URLs.

 So data URLs are strange set of characters like that ,and if you select them and paste them in the address bar you can see a small red icon.
 And you can use this everywhere where you would have use an http://URL.

-So if I use this image here, I can using it in JSBin for example, and if I add the image here I can see that the content of the image, the pixels, are encoded in the URL itself.
+If I use this image here, I can using it in JSBin for example, and if I add the image here I can see that the content of the image, the pixels, are encoded in the URL itself.
 How can you make such URLs?
 You've got plenty of Web sites, look for data URL with a search engine and you've got plenty of them.

 The first one here is called DATAURL.net and it included 'Data URL Maker' so you can just open a file, any sort of file, here I take a JPG file and it will produce the data URL that corresponds.
 But you can also use with mp3 file, or mp4 file video or any sort of file encoding.

 This was to introduce this new sort of URL that maybe you've never heard about before.
 Now, how can we write this?

 I'm going to explain with the source code here because it's simpler.